zachye111/zach_individual_tri3/tpt.md

 - Creating an app where it shows the best way to execute a specific assignment.
 This would use crowdsource because it can take into account the opinions of all students, so there is no bias towards the person who made it.
 - What about Del Norte crowdsourcing?
 Could your final project be better with crowdsourcing?
 - Our final project is a AP class page.
 This could be made better with crowdsourcing because it can take into account the opinions of multiple students on a specific class.
 This would improve our project because it will elminate bias, as the person who made the page may be bias towards a class.

+### 5.5 Notes

+- Intellectual Property
+- Intellectual property (IP): a work or invention that is the result of creativity to which one has rights
+- Easy to access
+- Copyright
+- Copyright protects your IP and keeps anyone from using it, unless you give them your permission
+- Plagiarism: Presenting material as your own
+- Legal ways to use materials created by someone else:
+- Creative commons
+- Open source
+- Open access
+- Creative Commons
+- Creative commons provides free licenses that you can use to tell others hope you want them to use your creations.
+- It clearly tells others what they can and can not do with your IP
+- Open Source and Open Access
+- Open source: programs made freely available for anyone to use and may b e redistributed and modified
+- Open Access: Online research output free of any and all restrictions on access and free of many restrictions on use, such as copyright or license restrictions
+- Always give credit

+- Legal and Ethical Concerns
+- Digital Didie: Unequal distribution of access to technology

+### 5.5 Actions
+- When you create a GitHub repository it requests a license type.
+Review the license types in relationship to this Tech Talk and make some notes in GitHub pages.
+- Creative Commons Zero v1.0 Universal
+- The Creative Commons CC0 Public Domain Dedication waives copyright interest in a work you've created and dedicates it to the world-wide public domain.
+- Open Source MIT License
+- This license in friendly to someone like Qualcomm!
+This allows using code freely and making and distributing closed source versions.
+- Open Source GPL License
+- The GNU GPLv3 also lets people do almost anything they want with your project, except distributing closed source versions.
+- Make a license for your personal and Team project.
+Document license you picked and why.
+- I chose a GPL-3.0 liscense, which is a public liscense.
+I chose this so it can be viewed and used by the general public, and it is easy and understandable.
+I can potentially gain revenue using this liscense as well.

+### 5.6 Notes
+- Personally Identifiable Information
+- Personally Identifiable Information (PII): Information specific to an individual
+- SSN
+- Age
+- Race
+- Phone number
+- Date of birth
+- Email address
+- Mailing address
+- Medical information
+- Credit card information
+- Can be used to steal someone else's information
+- Search engines maintain a history of what you search
+- Search history is used to suggest other websites you may like or for targeted marketing
+- Location can be collected
+- Can enhance a user’s online experience
+- Can exploit privacy and other protections ignored
+- Information placed online can be used in ways that were not intended and that may have a harmful impact
+- Authentication
+- Authentication measure protect devices and information from unauthorized access
+- Authentication measures:
+- Strong password
+- Multi-factor authentication
+- Strong Password
+- Creating strong passwords
+- 10 or more characters
+- Contains a symbol
+- Contains a number
+- Contains a lowercase and uppercase letter
+- Virus and Malware
+- Virus: copy themselves and gain access to systems that they are not supposed to be allowed in
+- Malware: intended to damage a computer system or take particle control over its operation
+- Can infiltrate a system by posing as legitimate programs or by attaching itself to legitimate programs, like an email attachment
+- Virus scans can help to prevent malicious code from getting into and affecting your system
+- Encryption and Decryption
+- Once legitimate access to a system is gained, it is important to ensure data sent to and from the system remains uncompromised
+- Encryption: the process of encoding data to prevent unauthorized access
+- Symmetric encryption
+- One key is used to both encrypt and decrypt data
+- Ex: Caesar Cipher
+- Asymmetric encryption
+- Public key encryption: uses two keys
+- A public key for encrypting
+- A private key for decrypting
+- Sender does not need the receiver’s private key to encrypt a message
+- Receiver’s private key IS required to decrypt the message
+- Description: the process of decoding data
+- Digital Certificates
+- Certificate authorities issue digit certificates that validate the ownership of encryption keys used in secure communications and are based on a trust model
+- Importance of the internet
+- The internet is an integral part of our lives
+- Risk to Personal Safety
+- Phishing: an attempt to trick a user into providing personal information, like your usernames and passwords, account numbers, or social security numbers
+- Often look like they're from a company you know and trust:
+- Your bank
+- Credit Card company
+- Social networking site
+- Video streaming service
+- Online Store
+- They trick you into clicking a link or opening an attachment
+- Clicking a link or opening an attachment in a phishing email will cause unexpected harm:
+- Virus installed on your computer
+- Spoofed baking website
+- Keylogger installed
+- Records every keystroke made by a user in order to gain fraudulent access to passwords or other confidential information
+- Rogue access point: a wireless network that can give unauthorized access to secure networks

+### 5.6 Actions
+- Describe PII you have seen on project in CompSci Principles.
+- Examples of PII that I have seen in CSP are things like full names and email adresses.
+- What are your feelings about PII and your exposure?
+- In my opinion, PII can be a very dangerous thing.
+In the digital age, the exposure of PII can lead to many unsafe things.
+- Describe good and bad passwords?
+What is another step that is used to assist in authentication.
+- Good passwords are random, and cannot be guessed.
+Bad passwords are things like birthdays or names, these things can be guessed easily.
+Something that can be used to assist authentication is 2-step.
+- Try to describe Symmetric and Asymmetric encryption.
+- Symmetric encryption is when something is shared amongst a group of people who need to verify.
+Asymmetric encryption is when a pair of private and public keys are used.
+- Provide and example of encryption we used in deployment.
+- In deployment, the code used that is pushed from are accounts are behind password and email encryption.
+- Describe a phishing scheme you have learned about the hard way.
+Describe some other phishing techniques.
+- A phishing scheme that I have learned about the hard way is email phisihing.
+Another pishing scheme is text phishing.